bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

 We qualified the type parameter with the <strong>reified</strong> modifier, now it’s accessible inside the function, almost as if it were a normal class.
 Since the function is inlined,  no reflection is needed, normal operators like <strong>!is</strong> are working now.
-Also, we can call it as mentioned above: <code>myTree.findParentOfType&lt;MyTreeNodeType&gt;()</code>.
+Also, we can call it as mentioned above: `myTree.findParentOfType&lt;MyTreeNodeType&gt;()`.
-Though reflection may not be needed in many cases, we can still use it with a reified type parameter: <code>javaClass<t>()</t></code> gives us access to it:
+Though reflection may not be needed in many cases, we can still use it with a reified type parameter: `javaClass<t>()</t>` gives us access to it:

 {% raw %}
 <p></p>